 We obtained gridded climate data from the AdaptWest database, which had downscaled PRISM and WorldClim climate raster layers to 1 km resolution generated by ClimateNA version 7.3, that generated monthly minimum temperature based on elevation (AdaptWest Project, 2022).
 Our climate data included 30-year normal (1981-2010) and projected climate for 2011-2040, 2041-2070 and 2071-2100 for 33 biologically relevant set of variables ￼(Table S1)￼ Among all the global climate models in AdaptWest for entire North America representing future climate projections, we considered the eight Coupled Model Intercomparison Project phase 6 (CMIP6) Atmosphere-Ocean General Circulation Models (AOGCMs), which represent the ensemble mean of output generated by eight different AOCGCMs , part of the CMIP: ACCESS-ESM1.5, CNRM-ESM2-1, EC-Earth3, GFDL-ESM4, GISS-E2-1-G, MIROC6, MPI-ESM1.2-HR, and MRI-ESM2.0 (Mahony et al., 2022).
 The database of CMIP6 corresponds to the 6th IPCC Assessment Report which presents a set of emission scenarios driven by different socioeconomic assumptions, i.e., Shared Socioeconomic Pathways (SSPs) (AdaptWest Project, 2022; Zhongming et al., 2022); therefore, we selected emission scenarios of SSPs 4.5 and SSPs 8.5, respectively.
 The SSPs 4.5 consider average greenhouse gases (GHG) emission scenario with CO2 emission constant with present levels until middle of the century whereas under SSPs 8.5 represent highest CO2 emission, almost doubled from current level due to population level ￼￼.

 Topography

 We obtained a 30 m resolution digital elevation model (DEM) from the USGS Earth Explorer’s database, the Shuttle Radar Topographic Mission (SRTM).
 The distribution of vegetation is influenced by spatial variation in solar radiation, and this effect is more pronounced in the mountainous area due to complex geomorphology.
-For a strong prediction of the suitability of the aspen habitat in the SRME, we included the derivative variables, heat load index (HLI) and topographic surface index (THSI) in our model.
+For a strong prediction of the suitability of the aspen habitat in the SRME, we included the derivative variables, heat load index (HLI) and topographic surface index (TSI) in our model.
 The R spatialEco package was used to derive the heat load index from dem which is based on McCune, 2007; McCune and Keon, 2002.

 Soil